 By far the most over-used term by Nutanix sales is vendor lockdown by which they mean with VxRail only VMware vSphere hypervisor is supported while Nutanix supports AHV, vSphere, Hyper-V, and XenServer.

 Lets start by stating that VxRail is a joint offering between Dell EMC and VMware aimed at current or potential VMware customers as VSAN is an kernel embedded solution which obviously can only be supported on vSphere.
 IF customers want another hypervisor simply enough proposing VxRail is not an option rather Dell XC powered by Nutanix would be the obvious choice.
-I really laugh at opposing partners when this is brought up ( They tend to say it whatever the customer situation is ) because if the customer is sold on a different hypervisor, there is simply no competition to begin with as VxRail is architectured for VMware vSphere.
+If the customer is sold on a different hypervisor, there is simply no competition to begin with as VxRail is architectured for VMware vSphere.

 Now choosing a hypervisor to begin with or wanting to change a hypervisor in the future is not a decision to be taken slightly.
 The amount of technical effort and risk involved is huge and must be well thought through not only within the IT department but extends to different application and business teams.
 It is a fact that most customers use and are comfortable with vSphere thus are potential customers for VSAN and subsequently VxRail.
 Needless to say Nutanix first supported hypervisor was vSphere and biggest install base is vSphere … !